-5 Funding for visits
+5.1 Funding for visits

 It is foreseen that most users will apply for funding from their local agencies for travel to one of the ARC nodes or CoE.
 Some ARC nodes have access to funds for visiting scientists.
-Please check the details in the next section, or visit the ARC node web pages.

-Funding is also available through the RadioNet MARCUs (Mobility for ARC Users) networking activity.
+Please check the details in the next section or visit the ARC node web pages.
+Funding is also available through the RadioNet MARCUs (Mobility for ARC Users) networking activity for visits that will take place by 31 October 2020.
 Requests for MARCUs funding should be sent via this form.
 MARCUs-funded visits are paid by the user's institute, which then is reimbursed by RadioNet.
 Note that filling the feedback form is mandatory for users supported by MARCUs funding.